 Jay Geils died on April 11 at his home in Groton, Massachusetts, at age 71, from what police determined were natural causes.
 The guitarist lent his name to one of the hardest-working and most popular rock bands of the 1970s and '80s, and his death is making headlines everywhere.
-While Geils was born in New York and raised in New Jersey, the J. Geils Band got its start in Worcester, where Geils and Magic Dick and bassist Danny Klein attended WPI and first teamed together in a campus-based jug band.
+While Geils was born in New York and raised in New Jersey, the J. Geils Band got its start in Worcester, where Geils, harmonica player Magic Dick, and bassist Danny Klein attended WPI and first teamed in a campus-based jug band.
 Before signing with Atlantic Records in 1971, they played their earliest gigs around town as the J. Geils Blues Band at Tammany Hall, Becker Jr. College, Assumption, and Holy Cross.

 I saw them several times during my high school years in Worcester.
-Geils & Co. floored me as a blues band, but I turned away as they gradually turned toward bigger venues, higher ticket prices, and rock dynamics.
+Geils & Co. floored me as a blues band, but I eventually turned away as they graduated to bigger venues and rock band dynamics.
 Still, they never drifted so far from the source that they couldn't drop down a devastating blues or deep-soul cover, and I don't know of another rock'n'roll band that gave such prominence to the harmonica.
-Of course, they had one of the great masters of the instrument in Pittsfield native Richard Salwitz.
-His blues harp models included Little Walter, Big Walter, and the recently deceased James Cotton, and when it came to his famous instrumental, "Whammer Jammer," Cotton's show-stopping original, "The Creeper," was a prototype.
+Of course, they had one of the great masters of the instrument in Pittsfield native Richard Salwitz, whose models included Little Walter, Big Walter, and James Cotton, who died last month.
+When it came to his famous instrumental, "Whammer Jammer," Cotton's show-stopping original, "The Creeper," was a prototype.

-In one significant way, however, the band carried on with an instrumental element that was truer to Chicago blues than any other idiom: the prominence of harmonica both in the ensemble and as a solo vehicle vying with organ and guitar as the band's lead instrument.
+In one significant way, however, the Geils band carried on with an instrumental element that was truer to Chicago blues than any other idiom: the prominence of harmonica both in the ensemble and as a solo vehicle vying with organ and guitar as the band's lead instrument.
 Magic Dick said, "I don't know of any other band that used it the way we did.
 Everybody in the band were harp freaks.
 I always got great support, and they always knew what the backup requirements were for a great harp solo."
-Here's Magic Dick backstage in 1979 with his cohorts hand-clapping while he plays Sonny Boy Williamson's "Peach Tree."
+Here's Magic Dick and company backstage in 1979 playing Sonny Boy Williamson's "Peach Tree."

 With Peter Wolf, who joined in 1967 after stints in Boston as a deejay at WBCN and a singer with the Hallucinations, they had one of the great frontmen of the age, a master purveyor of blue-eyed soul, a rapper before his time, a humorist of Bronx-born proportions.
 Wolf has pursued a solo career, and drawn high marks for his songwriting skills, since the '80s, and I see him at every opportunity, usually with Worcester native Duke Levine on guitar.
 (Levine has also been featured in recent years when the J. Geils Band reunites.)

-(This blurry footage from a 1972 concert at Holy Cross College in Worcester was probably the last time I saw them in person, though in recent years, I've delighted in watching some of their hard-driving shows, and their uproarious appearance with talk-show legend Joe Franklin, on YouTube.)
+This blurry footage from a 1972 concert at Holy Cross College in Worcester was probably the last time I saw them in person.
+In recent years, I've delighted in watching some of their hard-driving shows, and their uproarious appearance with talk-show legend Joe Franklin, on YouTube.

 Geils and Magic Dick returned to a basic Chicago blues repertoire in the '90s with Bluestime, a quintet that featured Jerry Miller on lead guitar and was anchored by two mainstays of the New England blues scene, bassist Michael "Mudcat" Ward and drummer Steve Ramsay.